 - To reduce the risk that the Fund significantly underperforms, performance and risk targets and controls are set for each manager relative to their benchmark.
 These are set out in formal Investment Management Agreements or Subscription Agreements with each of the appointed managers. - The managers are required to provide data monthly and report quarterly on portfolio management issues.
 This information is reported to the Committee on a quarterly basis.
-The monitoring includes assessing their achievement of performance that meets or out performs their individual targets. - The managers must also provide data to Isio, the company chosen by the Committee to provide it with independent performance comparisons. - The managers are also required to attend at the Pension Fund Investment and Performance Sub-Committee at least once a year to give an account of their activities and performance. - The managers must comply with all lawful instructions given to them by the Committee (in accordance with the mandates agreed) and their contracts can be terminated at no more than one month's notice. - All manager mandates will always impose the investment restrictions contained in the Local Government Pension Scheme Regulations.
+The monitoring includes assessing their achievement of performance that meets or out performs their individual targets. - The managers must also provide data to Isio, the company chosen by the Committee to provide it with independent performance comparisons. - The managers are also required to attend at the Pension Fund Investment and Performance Sub-Committee at least once a year to give an account of their activities and performance as well as update the Committee on Environmental, Social and Governance (ESG) issues. - The managers must comply with all lawful instructions given to them by the Committee (in accordance with the mandates agreed) and their contracts can be terminated at no more than one month's notice. - All manager mandates will always impose the investment restrictions contained in the Local Government Pension Scheme Regulations.